Pharmaceutical IP and competition law in Mexico: overview

 COFEPRIS has statutory authority to:

-Right holders can enforce border measures and the remedies provided by the IP Law (see 11.), if applicable.
+Right holders can enforce border measures and the remedies provided by the IP Law (see Question 11), if applicable.

-The fight against counterfeit medicines in Mexico has increased in different aspects, including customs protection.
-Customs and IMPI are analysing whether the customs database of registered trade marks may be extended to patents.
+Measures against counterfeit medicines in Mexico have been introduced, including customs protection.
+Customs and IMPI are analysing whether the customs database of registered trade marks could be extended to patents.

 IP and competition law issues